sashor97/ticket-tracking-magnolia-cms/README.md

 The website is on http://localhost:8080/magnoliaAuthor/.magnolia/admincentral

-First time installation (or any fresh installation), you need to enter the license key, you find the enterprise license in the panter bitwarden (**aek/AEK Bank/Magnolia Enterprise License**).
+First time installation (or any fresh installation), you need to enter the license key, please write me in DM to share license
-For new maven install